minima-global/minidocs/docs/runanode/android_v9_and_up.md

 To see your Rewards balance, select **Rewards** from the menu.<br/>

-Alternatively, you can check your balance from the Minima Terminal MiniDapp using the `incentivecash` command.
+You can also check your Reward balance from the Terminal MiniDapp using the `incentivecash` command.

 ![Console](/img/runanode/android_3.png#width50)
 ![Console](/img/runanode/android_4.png#width50)

-:::tip Last Ping
+:::tip Rewards
-This is the last date and time your node sent a PING message.
-Pings are sent at random each day.
-For every day your node pings us, we will add 1 Minima to your rewards.
+For every day your node is connected to the network, you will receive 1 Reward within the next 24 hours.
 :::

 ## Next Steps

-Now your node is up and running, you can contribute to our Testnet by testing our [MiniDapps](/docs/learn/minidapps/minidappsintro) - decentralized applications on Minima.
+Once your node running, you can contribute to our Testnet by testing our decentralized applications - **MiniDapps.**

-The latest MiniDapps, developed by the Minima Team, are available to download from the **DAPP Store** page in the app.
+Learn more about MiniDapps [here](/docs/learn/minidapps/minidappsintro) <br/>

-For guidance on how to use MiniDapps, please visit the **Help** section in the app.
+The latest MiniDapps are available to download from the **DAPP Store** screen in the app.
+For guidance on installing and using MiniDapps, please visit the **Help** section in the app.